 We propose a methodology, LASTPYMILE, for identifying the differences between build artifacts of software packages and the respective source code repository.
 We show how it can be used to extend current package scanning practices for malware injection (which only covers less than 1% of the code of deployed packages).

 CCS CONCEPTS

-• Software and its engineering \rightarrow Software configuration management and version control systems; Software libraries and repositories; Software verification and validation; Software version control; Software defect analysis; • Security and privacy \rightarrow Software security engineering.
+• Software and its engineering \rightarrow Software configuration management and version control systems; • Security and privacy \rightarrow Software security engineering;